Inflectra/rapise-documentation/docs/Guide/vstest.md

 ??? example "Summary"
     ![Azure Report](./img/azure_pipeline_execution_summary.png)

-You can also see an individual report of a test (with attachments).
+You can also see an individual test report (with attachments).

 ??? example "Attachments"
     ![Azure Details](./img/azure_pipeline_execution_test_attachments.png)

-Attachments include reports in Test Anything Protocol (TAP) and Rapise (TRP) formats, output and error logs and video recording (if enabled in .runsettings).
+Attachments include reports in Test Anything Protocol (TAP) and Rapise (TRP) formats, output and error logs, and video recording (if enabled in .runsettings).

 ## Run Tests with VSTest.Console.exe